Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 More J-15 Build Specifications

 Warm and powerful, the Martin J-15 can be found only on the used market.
-Prices are ranging between seven and eleven hundred dollars.
+Prices range between $700-1,100.
 As a discontinued Martin guitar, I would expect the prices for these instruments to head in exactly one direction, and the direction being upwards.

 I've been unable to find production numbers for this instrument.
 What I have found is some came equipped with electronics, but as with most any model of Martin guitar, the majority were not equipped with pre-amp and pickup.
-Sometimes the bridge of the J-15 is of east Indian rosewood, other times the bridge is of rosewood's cousin, morado.
-Morado is also know as Pau Ferro, and sometimes is called Bolivian rosewood.
+Sometimes the bridge of the J-15 is of east Indian rosewood; other times, the bridge is of rosewood's cousin, morado.
+Morado is also known as Pau Ferro and sometimes is called Bolivian rosewood.

 © 2019 Wesman Todd Shaw